jsummers/imageworsener/readme.txt

    Options:
     "bmp:version=<n>": The BMP file version to write.
-Currently supports "2" (Windows BMP v2, also known as OS/2 BMP v1), and "3" (the default; the standard version that's compatible with almost everything), and "5" (supports transparency).
+Currently supports "2" (Windows BMP v2, also known as OS/2 BMP v1), and "3" (the default; the standard version that's compatible with almost everything), "5" (supports transparency), and "auto" (v5 if the image has transparency, otherwise v3).
     "deflate:cmprlevel=<n>": zlib-style compression level setting for
       zip/deflate/zlib compression.
 This applies to all PNG files, and to MIFF files that use zip compression.